 CLARE LONGENDYKE, piano

-Clare Longendyke is a passionate soloist, collaborator, and chamber musician recognized for her colorful musicality and ability to interpret repertoires across the musical spectrum.
-Clare has performed solo and chamber music recitals in Europe and across the United States.
-She has won 1st place prizes in the Philharmonic Society of Arlington’s Young Artist Competition (MA), Schubert Club of Minnesota's Scholarship Competition, the National Society of Arts & Letters Instrumental Competition (IN), and 2nd place in the SIYAO Instrumental Competition (IL).
-She made her orchestral debut in 2012 as the winner of the Indiana University Piano Concerto Competition.
+Hailed a “superlative pianist,” (Journal of the IAWM), Clare Longendyke is a passionate soloist and chamber musician recognized for her colorful musicality, technical fluency, and ability to interpret repertoires across the musical spectrum.
+Clare has performed solo and chamber music recitals across Europe and North America and has won 1st place prizes in national competitions in Minnesota, Indiana, Illinois, and Massachusetts.
+She made her orchestral debut in 2012 performing Bartók’s 3rd Piano Concerto with the Indiana University Concert Orchestra.

-Clare has degrees from the Boston University College of Fine Arts, the École Normale de Musique (Paris, France), and the Indiana University Jacobs School of Music.
-She currently lives in Bloomington, Indiana, where she is pursuing a Doctorate of Music at IU as a student of Karen Shaw.
-Clare teaches as a Lecturer of Music in Piano at Franklin College (IN) and an Associate Instructor of Piano at Indiana University. www.clarelongendyke.com
+In 2017, Clare performed Chopin’s Piano Concerto in E minor with the Arlington Philharmonic Orchestra (Massachusetts) and Orlando Cela, conductor.
+Upcoming engagements include solo recital tours in San Francisco and Boston, and performances of Joan Tower’s Piano Concerto with orchestras in Indiana and Iowa in celebration of the composer’s 80th birthday.
+Clare holds degrees from the Boston University College of Fine Arts, the École Normale de Musique in Paris, France, and the Indiana University Jacobs School of Music.
+She currently lives in Indianapolis, where she is completing a Doctorate of Music at Indiana University.
+Clare is Lecturer of Music in Piano at Franklin College. www.clarelongendyke.com

 MEGAN ROTH, mezzo-soprano